-Even if your career requires you to be ‘up-to-date’ you can still consciously choose the amount of news stories you confront yourself with and the quality of the journalism you allow into your life.
+Even if your career requires you to be ‘up-to-date’ you can still consciously choose the number of news stories you confront yourself with and the quality of the journalism you allow into your life.

 You can and should be critical about your sources and the type of content you consume.
 Always remember that your health and well-being are on the line.

 One of the arguments used to entice people to watch the news is that it is beneficial for one’s general development.
 And depending on your profession this totally makes sense.
 But only up to a certain point:

-If reading newspapers and watching the news on TV takes up more than an hour of your time every day, you can also ask yourself: what other learning activities could I undertake in that time?
+If reading newspapers and watching the news on TV takes up more than an hour of your time every day, you can also ask yourself: what other learning activities could I undertake at that time?

 You could read a book instead, follow an online course or have a deep conversation with someone you love.

 And which activity do you think will allow you to have a bigger impact on the world?

 You probably have a lot of things that you could offer the world.
 But we want to ask ourselves: which of my gifts best serve the need of the time?

 How do you want to be of service?

 Emily Fletcher suggests in her A-Fest talk to watch the news 1 time, and read the newspaper once or twice.
 Just enough for us to understand the need of our time, so we can start finding a solution without feelings of overwhelm or stress.

 Here are the four questions Emily recommends you to ask yourself in order to find the one thing you care about most that you can help fix or change in the world with your unique set of gifts:

 - What’s the most pressing need of the time?

 - How do my gifts best serve the need of the time?

-- Which of these gift do I want to do?
+- Which of these gifts do I want to do?

 - Which of these gifts do I want to do right now?